Adel/playground-WH1EdsPZ/markdowns/01_basics/01_fromScratch.md

 ```haskell runnable
 main = putStrLn "hello, world"
 ```
+> main is the entry point of a haskell program (similar to main in C, java etc)

+> putStrLn is a function (more on that later)

+> No parentheses needed for the function call

 ## Slow and easy
 Here are some haskell lines which should be familiar to all imperative programmers.